-Setting up a Redirect for a Domain in your cPanel
+How to Redirect a Domain in cPanel

 - Login to cPanel.

-- Under the domains section select the Redirects icon.
+- Under the Domains section, select the Redirects icon.

 - Usually, you should choose Permanent (301), as Temporary (302) redirects are usually for specific testing and configuration purposes.